UPRI-earthquake/earthquake-hub-frontend/docs/EVENT_MARKERS.md

 - Scales marker radius by magnitude; supports optional depth ramp (Legend setting)
 - Animates on NEW/UPDATE events using `eventType` and `last_modification`
 - When selected (Redux), opens popup and `flyTo` to marker
+- On deselect (Redux set to `null` or different id), the previously selected marker closes its popup

 ### Styling